Operations research: Second World War

 The modern field of operational research arose during World War II.
 In the World War II era, operational research was defined as "a scientific method of providing executive departments with a quantitative basis for decisions regarding the operations under their control".
 Other names for it included operational analysis (UK Ministry of Defence from 1962) and quantitative management.

 During the Second World War close to 1,000 men and women in Britain were engaged in operational research.
 About 200 operational research scientists worked for the British Army.

 Patrick Blackett worked for several different organizations during the war.
 Early in the war while working for the Royal Aircraft Establishment (RAE) he set up a team known as the "Circus" which helped to reduce the number of anti-aircraft artillery rounds needed to shoot down an enemy aircraft from an average of over 20,000 at the start of the Battle of Britain to 4,000 in 1941.

 In 1941, Blackett moved from the RAE to the Navy, after first working with RAF Coastal Command, in 1941 and then early in 1942 to the Admiralty.
-Blackett's team at Coastal Command's Operational Research Section (CC-ORS) included two future Nobel prize winners and many other people who went on to be pre-eminent in their fields.
+Blackett's team at Coastal Command's Operational Research Section (CC-ORS) included E. J. Williams, two future Nobel Prize winners and many other people who went on to be pre-eminent in their fields.
 They undertook a number of crucial analyses that aided the war effort.
 Britain introduced the convoy system to reduce shipping losses, but while the principle of using warships to accompany merchant ships was generally accepted, it was unclear whether it was better for convoys to be small or large.
 Convoys travel at the speed of the slowest member, so small convoys can travel faster.
 It was also argued that small convoys would be harder for German U-boats to detect.
 On the other hand, large convoys could deploy more warships against an attacker.
 Blackett's staff showed that the losses suffered by convoys depended largely on the number of escort vessels present, rather than the size of the convoy.
 Their conclusion was that a few large convoys are more defensible than many small ones.